JBohme13/Shopping-list-app/README.md

-# Shopping List App Challenge
+# Shopping List App

-This repo contains starter files for the *Shopping List App* challenge.
+This is the first version of a shopping list app.